wp-plugins/contexture-page-security/readme.txt

 = How does "Protect Entire Site" Work? =

-We added this option specifically for those who want to create private, intranet-like sites.
-When this option is enabled, only groups that you approve will be able to access any part of the website.
-Anonymous users are automatically denied access, while users who are logged in have their group permissions checked.
+This option is great for those who want to create private, intranet-like websites.
+When this option is enabled, only registered users will be able to access any part of the website while unauthenticated users are automatically denied access or redirected to the login screen.

-It's important to remember that ALL OTHER SECURITY RESTRICTIONS are still applied.
-For instance, if I am in a group with site access, but try to access protected content that isn't attached to my group, I will STILL be denied access.
+Best of all, ALL SECURITY RESTRICTIONS you have created are still in effect, even if a user is registered.
+For instance, if a registered user (who has site-level access) tries to access content not enabled for their group, they will be denied access (just like normal).

-This allows you create an intranet-style site while keeping multiple levels of security for the site content.
+This is powerful because it allows you to quickly and completely restrict site access to all unapproved users, while maintaining multiple levels of ADDITIONAL security for your content.
+To ensure your site is completely intranet-secure, remember to disable WordPress's "Anyone Can Register" setting.

-Note: Site-settings are currently unavailable for the "Registered Users" special group.
-We'll be adding this functionality very, very soon.

 = Can I help translate PSC into my language? =